gv1/misc/README.md

 ## Misc code etc

+## Slackware installation script

+slackware.install.sh

+Helps install slackware to the desired partition under proot, on host or device. as simple as
+	./slackware.install.sh a
+to install series a alone etc. This is only a preliminary checkin.
+Only some options are tested.

+## Android-Terminal-Emulator-master patch

 Android-Terminal-Emulator-master.patch.gz

 patch used to build [Android-Terminal-Emulator](https://github.com/jackpal/Android-Terminal-Emulator)

 Without the patch, libjackpal-androidterm4 was not getting added to the the apk, and Terminal Emulator not functioning.